Suzanne Orr

 Suzanne Patricia Orr (born 6 February 1982) is an Australian politician.
-She has been a Labor member of the Australian Capital Territory Legislative Assembly since October 2016, representing the electorate of Yerrabi.
-She worked as an urban planner before her election.
+She has served as member of the Australian Capital Territory Legislative Assembly since 2016 for the Labor Party, representing the electorate of Yerrabi.
+Prior to her election, she worked variously in urban planning and the hospitality sector.

 Early life

-Orr was born in Canberra and grew up in the Belconnen suburb of Giralang.
+Orr was born in Canberra and grew up in the suburb of Giralang.
 While growing up her family fostered more than 200 children.
-The experience made her aware from a young age that government has a big role in helping when people need extra support.
-She worked in the hospitality and tourism industries.
-Orr completed university as a mature age student and along with her cousins, became part of the first generation in her father's family to be university educated.
-After completing a master's degree, she began a career as an urban planner and also worked for the Australian Public Service.
-In 2015, Orr moved to the Gungahlin suburb of Franklin.
+She says that the support her family received from social services while they fostered the children "showed me that government has a big role to play in helping when people need extra support".
+After completing her master's degree, Orr left the hospitality sector and began a career as an urban planner in the Australian Public Service.
+In 2015, Orr moved to the suburb of Franklin.

 Political career

 Orr joined the Australian Labor Party in 2013.
 She organised a successful campaign within the ACT ALP branch along with 350.org to encourage the ACT Government to divest from fossil fuel companies soon after being involved in the party.

 In the 2016 ACT election, Orr was elected to the ACT Legislative Assembly as the ACT Labor Member for Yerrabi.
 On 26 August 2019, she was appointed as the Minister for Community Services and Facilities, Minister for Disability, Minister for Employment and Workplace Safety and Minister for Government Services and Procurement in the Second Barr Ministry after a reshuffle.

 In the 2020 ACT Election, Orr was re-elected to the ACT Legislative Assembly as the ACT Labor Member for Yerrabi.
 Orr moved onto the backbench after a change in numbers in the 2020 ACT Election and the reshuffle that formed the Third Barr Ministry on 4 November 2020.
 Orr is currently the Government Whip and deputy chair of both the Economy and Gender and Economic Equality Committee and the Planning, Transport and City Services Committee.